HOV cameras are being deployed to catch toll cheaters on 95, 395 and 495 Express Lanes

 Enforcement efforts have sputtered in the past.
 Drivers have evaded the tolls by setting their transponder to carpooling while traveling solo and managing to avoid state troopers assigned to track violators.
 Tolls on the HOT lanes are waived for drivers traveling with two other passengers and an E-ZPass Flex set to HOV ON.

-The HOV verification camera system will determine when a driver is traveling without the required number of passengers, and issue them a warning the first time they are caught, and a toll charge in subsequent violations, Transurban said.
+The HOV verification camera system will determine when drivers are traveling without the required number of passengers, and issue them a warning the first time they are caught, and a toll charge in subsequent violations, Transurban said.
 One camera is already up and running on the 95 Express Lanes, and installation is ongoing on the other corridors.

-Emeka Moneme, vice president of corporate strategy and innovation at Transurban North America, said the goal is to use the technology to educate drivers who mistakenly set their E-ZPass to carpool and also ensure all drivers follow the rules of the road.
+Emeka Moneme, vice president of corporate strategy and innovation at Transurban North America, said the goal is to use the technology to educate drivers who mistakenly set their E-ZPass to carpool and also ensure that all drivers follow the rules of the road.

 “Toll prices and traffic on the Express Lanes are correlated, so HOV violations are fundamentally unfair to customers who are paying their toll,” Moneme said.